spread-ai/docs-appsmith-fork/website/docs/getting-started/setup/instance-management/how-to-get-container-logs.md

 ---
 description: Guide on how to get container logs for different Appsmith deployments
-sidebar_position: 18
+sidebar_position: 6
 ---

-# Get Container Logs For Appsmith Instances
+# Get Container Logs

 ## Docker